dsoselia/dsoselia.github.io/_pages/about.md

   - Developing FinSentim, a tool for deep learning-based financial sentiment analysis, with my friends and colleagues.

   - Working on Chromosome and genetic data analysis using ML together with amazing team at Arkus AI.

-- 2021-08-21: I am thrilled to have completed my thesis on 'Continual Learning and Biomedical Image Data' at KTH Royal Institute of Technology, Stockholm, Sweden.
-I am so grateful to my supervisor Saikat Chatterjee for all of their support and guidance throughout the process.
-Working with datasets of this size (4TB+ of data) was a new experience for me and proved to be an interesting challenge.
-I am so grateful to have had the opportunity to work on this project and am excited to see where it takes me in the future.